DarinHajou/whispr-ai-movie-picker/README.md

 ## 🎯 Features

 * 🎭 Mood-based movie suggestions

-* 🧠 AI-powered emotional reasoning
+* 🧠 AI-powered emotional reasoning for tailored picks

-* ✨ Step-by-step mood, intent, and energy selector
+* ✨ Guided flow: mood, intent, energy, and experience selection

-* 🗣 Refine suggestions through follow-up conversations
+* 🗣 Interactive follow-up chats to refine recommendations

-* 🎬 Dynamic poster fetching (via TMDb)
+* 🎬 Dynamic fetching of movie posters and info (TMDb)

-* 📊 Rate-limited retries for cost-consciousness
+* 📊 Smart retry logic to balance cost and performance

-* 📱 Responsive design, mobile-first friendly
+* 📱 Fully responsive, mobile-first design with smooth animations

+* 🔒 Privacy-first—no tracking or ads, just you and stories

+* 🌙 Soothing UI with a calm, soulful vibe

 ---